 Calling all true chocolate lovers here!
-Get ready to bask in some sugar-free chocolate goodness.
+Get ready to bask in some refined sugar-free chocolate goodness.

 If you’re like me, you’ll agree that the best part of french silk pie is the rich chocolate mousse filling.
 Lighter than air, yet totally rich and chocolatey – that stuff is near to heaven.
 I don’t see that chocolate mousse much and it seemed a shame that it should be confined to pie.